ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

 #### py chkled.py COM3 2
 To check LED connected to digital pin ( for ex.
 2 )

-#### py chkcam.py 0 chkcam.txt
+#### py chkcam.py 0 -55
-To check Cam connected to windows machine ( for ex. cam 0 ) and cam info given in the chkcam.txt file.
-Here number assign to a cam by windows and desirable values for "detectarea", "mincarea" and maxcarea parms of the lane entry of lane definition table is specified in chkcam.txt file.
+to determine desirable values for "detectarea", "mincarea" and "maxcarea" parms of the lane entry of lane definition table 0 - cam id, -55 - rortate frame anti clockwise 55 degrees to get lanes verticle Click on the picture and drag and unclick the x, y w, h values will be displayed which should be put to "detectarea" (this feature not available to c++ where cam is checked using chkcam 0 )
+#### py chkcam.py 0 -55 chkcam.txt
+After finding the detectare value put To thos values to chcam.txt and check objects inside the rectagle are are detected This way each lane must be tested to determine values for "detectarea" (for c++ chkcam 0 chkcam.txt )

 ### Conclusion
 - This system is s single threaded and useful to control traffic in